Cloudneeti/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/README.md

 -	Authentication to the app is done through the [Azure AD application](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-integrating-applications) and associated service principals.

 -	Also, the [SQL DB Column Encryption](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-always-encrypted-azure-key-vault) is conducted using the AD app.
 Refer to [this sample](https://github.com/Microsoft/azure-sql-security-sample) from the Azure SQL DB team for more details.
+-   Azure [Identity Protection] (https://docs.microsoft.com/en-us/azure/active-directory/active-directory-identityprotection) provides additional safeguards that can be implemented. such as detect potential vulnerabilities affecting your organization’s identities
+, configure automated responses to detected suspicious actions that are related to your organization’s identities, and investigate suspicious incidents and take appropriate action to resolve them.

 #### Role-based Access Control